samedhi/firemore/README.md

 (fire->clj js-object)
 (fire->clj js-object opts)

-Returns the clojure form of the js-object document.
-You can override any of the behavior by specifying the opts argument.
+Returns the clojure form of the js-object document from Firestore. opts allows you to modify the conversion.
 ```

 ```